ncase/blog/src/posts/on-depression.md

 - **Take ~5000 IU of Vitamin D**
     - ⚠️ be cautious if you have kidney stones, or are on medications that could interact with Vitamin D. "ask your doctor".
     - 4,000 IU is the "official maximum safe dose", if you understandably don't trust a random internet blogger, even though she cited peer-reviewed sources.
+As noted earlier, even 3,000 IU still has a large effect.
     - 10,000 IU if you're feeling daring / have darker skin / live in less sunny climates.
     - bonus: may improve immune response to Covid & influenza?
 - **Take ~1500 mg of ≥60%-EPA Omega-3**